With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 General characteristics of internal bleeding

-Such bleeding occurs when the tissues of the internal organs are injured.
+Such bleeding occurs when the tissues of internal organs are injured.
 Diagnosis of this condition is usually very difficult.

 Most often bleeding occurs: